Valentine’s Day Decor Ideas

 Here are the paint colors I used.
 You can use any similar colors or completely change them It is up to you.

 I like to use acrylic paints.
 I iron them to set them so they are ok to wash.
-If you really want to be safe then use fabric paint.
+If you want to, you can use fabric paint.

 Paint Colors for Pillow

-I decided it would be so much easier to make this pillow if I showed you how to start with a heart pattern for you to use as a guide for the machine embroidery.
+I decided it would be much easier to make this pillow if I showed you how to start with a heart pattern to use as a guide for the machine embroidery.

-Before you get started, place a piece of parchment paper or cardboard inside the pillow cover.
-This prevents the paint from seeping through to the backside of the pillow cover.
+Before you start, place a piece of parchment paper or cardboard inside the pillow cover.
+This prevents the paint from seeping through the pillow cover’s backside.

-I used a cookie cutter, dipped it in paint, and started placing heart outlines on the pillow.
-I didn’t measure anything, I just eyeballed it.
+I used a cookie cutter, dipped it in paint, and placed heart outlines on the pillow.
+I didn’t measure anything; I just eyeballed it.

 Valentine's Day Decor Ideas